zio/zio-http/docs/website/docs/v1.x/dsl/socket/websocketframe.md

 ### Close

-Close models a situation where the connection needs to be closed.
-To create a Close frame, you can use the `close` constructor.
-The constructor needs two arguments: Status, and an optional reason.
+To create a Close frame for a situation where the connection needs to be closed, you can use the `close` constructor.
+The constructor requires two arguments:

+* Status
+* Optional reason.

 #### Constructing Close with just status